-What can I expect from the mules?
 The mules are selected for strength, endurance, and sure-footedness.
 They are trained to handle the switchbacks and narrow trails.
 But, as the wranglers will tell you, they are still animals who may be stubborn at times and may be frightened by an unexpected mountain goat, falling rock or rude hiker on the trail.
-Oh yes, and did I tell you that the mules walk on the outside half of the trail? (remember, don’t take this trip if you are afraid of heights)

-What are the options?
 There is a one day trip which goes to Plateau Point.
 The ride departs daily from the Stone Corral at the Bright Angel Trailhead.
 You will ride 3,200 feet down to the point, where you will have a magnificent view of the Colorado River 1,320 feet below.
 Lunch (box lunch) is served at Indian Gardens before heading back up the trail.
-Saddle time is 6 hours and the 12 mile trip takes 7 hours.
+Saddle time is 6 hours and the 12-mile trip takes 7 hours.

 Grand Canyon Mule Ride Tips

-Test Your Riding Legs.
+- Test Your Riding Legs.
 If you are not a horse-back rider, head to your local stables for a one or two-hour trail ride to see how your body reacts to riding.
-Believe me, you use different muscles for riding than you do for hiking.
 If you can hardly walk after your trail ride, consider a few more rides or some lessons before you head out for your first Grand Canyon mule trip.

-Gear Up.
-Have a look at the Mule trip website, read the pamphlet and make sure you have all the gear you need for your trip.
+- Gear Up.
+Have a look at the mule trip website, read the pamphlet, and make sure you have all the gear you need for your trip.
 Remember the altitude change and the concurrent temperature differences.
 While temperatures in summer may be balmy on the rim, you can end up in 100 degrees plus heat at the canyon floor.
-The floppy wide brimmed hat the recommend is a necessity.
+The floppy wide-brimmed hat they recommend is a necessity, as is sunscreen.
 So is drinking water to keep hydrated.
-And, don’t forget sunscreen.
 Layering is also a wise idea.
 Try your clothing on to judge comfort before you pack for your trip.

-Memorialize Your Trip.
+- Memorialize Your Trip.
 The outfitters allow you to bring one camera or a small video camera or binoculars.
 Make sure the camera you bring is easy to use, is tried and true and has a strap so you can affix it to your body.
-In fact, everything that can fly off of you is required to be tied down… hats, glasses, etc. If you don’t have straps that work, they will embarrass you by giving you twine to tie stuff on with!

 Grand Canyon Mule Trip Reservations